schinsue/dotfiles/README.md

         export GIT_COMMITTER_NAME=$GIT_AUTHOR_NAME
         export GIT_COMMITTER_EMAIL=$GIT_AUTHOR_EMAIL

-9. Shortcuts are documented here [tmux](https://github.com/gpakosz/.tmux)

-10. Celebrate!
+5. Celebrate!

 ## Config

 Here are some more things you can do.

+### Tmux
+Tmux autostarts with oh-my-zsh.

+Shortcuts are documented here [tmux](https://github.com/gpakosz/.tmux)

 ### Vim